Cohort applications now open

 For entrepreneurs building a couture segment:

-Estimates suggest there are approximately 2,000–4,000 active haute couture clients globally.
-Despite this tiny client base, couture shows generate enormous media value — a single season's press coverage can be worth tens of millions in brand exposure for participating houses.
+Estimates suggest approximately 2,000–4,000 active haute couture clients globally,making it the most exclusive market in fashion.
+Despite this tiny client base, couture shows generate enormous media value,a single season's press coverage can be worth tens of millions in brand exposure.
+Couture acts as a living advertisement for a house's creative vision and technical mastery, driving ready-to-wear, accessories, and beauty sales.